theKlanc/HardwareAudioMixer/README.md

 # HardwareAudioMixer
 ## What is this?

-HardwareAudioMixer is a repo containing code necessary to create a dedicated Windows audio mixer hardware controller, by using an arduino (nano), a rotary encoder, a i2c display and 3 mechanical buttons.
+HardwareAudioMixer is a repo containing code necessary to create a dedicated Windows audio mixer hardware controller using an arduino nano, a rotary encoder, an i2c display and 3 mechanical buttons.
-Pics/demos to come soon.
+Pics/demos to come soon (or not).
 Schematics for the hardware will eventually be created, along with .cad files for an enclosure, if made.

 ## Instructions